theuerc/Website/gitpod/docs/configure/billing/usage-based-billing.md

 Usage-based billing is a flexible way for teams and individual users to pay for Gitpod.

 Instead of billing for each user based on their plan, Gitpod can charge for usage based on how long workspaces run, and the resources consumed by different [workspace classes](/docs/configure/workspaces/workspace-classes).
+Metered usage also includes [prebuilds](/docs/configure/projects/prebuilds).

 As an individual user, you receive a free usage allowance so that you can try Gitpod without a billing account.
 A personal billing account is required for additional usage beyond that.